 There’s nothing quite like roasting s’mores or cooking dinner over an open fire while spending time in nature.
-That’s why we try to make the process of starting a fire easy, even for those who have never built one, by providing campfire starter kits.
+That’s why we try to make the process of starting a fire easy, even for those who have never built one, by providing everything you need to build your campfire.

 At the same time, it’s important to remember that millions of wildland acres burn unintentionally each year, and the great majority (90%) of forest fires are caused by humans.
 To ensure that as many people as possible can experience the wonder of nature far into the future, we are dedicated to wildfire prevention and helping our guests practice safe campfire practices.

-Each cabin fire pit has already been appropriately located and built, and we provide the rest of the necessary materials to start a fire.
-Our campfire starter kit, available at each cabin for a small fee, includes firewood and firestarter.
+Each cabin fire pit has already been appropriately located and built, and we provide the rest of the necessary materials to start a campfire.
+Our kits, available at each cabin for a small fee, include a log bundle and firestarter.

 After you’ve basked in the glow of the fire you built, you still have one last crucial step – to extinguish the fire.

-Fires are a fun and, dare we say, an important part of the camping experience, but it’s even more important to respect the natural setting you’re in when you enjoy one.
+Fires are a fun and an important part of the camping experience, but it’s even more important to respect the natural setting you’re in when you enjoy one.